 Learn how to set up your account, organize Lessons, and add your students.

-Teachers and students all need to create accounts in order to use Stile Classroom.
+Teachers and students all need to create accounts in order to use Stile online.
 This article will take you through how to set up your own account, organize Lesson content for your Class, and how to set your students up with accounts so they can access the content.
 By the end of this article, you'll be all set to teach your first Lesson in Stile.

 Follow along step-by-step, or you can click on a section below to jump straight to it:

 - Set up your first Subject (and what that means);

 - Look at the structure of a Lesson;

 - Customize the content (optional);